website design tips for startups

 11. Content is king – if your website is selling eg ‘windows’ get the thesaurus out and spend an hour looking at all words associated eg double glazing, PVCu, windows fitters etc. Add lots of these words (in a natural way) to the text.
 Each sentence should have a purpose on your website.
 Quality is better than quantity.

-12. Key Phrases – Each page on your website (excluding ‘contact page’ perhaps) should have a key phrase that your customer is likely to type into google to find that particular page.
+12. Key Phrases – Each page on your website (excluding ‘contact page’ perhaps) should have a key phrase that your customer is likely to type into Google to find that particular page.
 Going back to the example on a ‘window’ company, one page may be about ‘wooden windows’ and another page may be about ‘PVCu windows’.
 So key phrases (choose 4 words for competitive areas/products) could be “Affordable PVCu windows London”… and so on.
-A competitive service/product would benefit from long tail key words ie more than 3 words.
+A competitive service/product would benefit from long tail keywords ie more than 3 words.
 ‘PVCu windows London’ may bring up 100 results but adding another word in front eg ‘affordable’ will bring up less results and your company will have a better chance of being seen.
+But the audience that you attract will be more specific and more likely to convert (ie buy).

 13. External links- Ensure that each page has an external link on it.
 This is a link to some outside company – not any competitor of course!
 An external link may be a professional organisation that you belong to or a charity that you work with.
 External links are good for SEO.